wp-plugins/rrf-scroll-to-top/readme.txt

 Tags: scroll to top, scroll
 Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will automaticaly adds a scroll to top on bottom right.
+This plugin will automaticaly add a scroll to top on bottom right.

 == Description ==

-This plugin will automaticaly adds a scroll to top on bottom right.
+This plugin will automaticaly add a scroll to top on bottom right.

 == Installation ==